Applyra

 It's a real product.
 This isn't a hit piece.

 But if you read their pricing page as a solo developer, the structure feels off.
-There's a free tier, then a jump to $59/month, then another jump to $199/month.
-The Pro plan is built for ASO agencies and consultants managing client portfolios.
-The Start plan sits awkwardly between hobbyist and professional, and the free plan caps you at 100 keywords.
+There is no free plan any more, and the ladder opens at $49/month, then $158, then $399.
+Pro and Expert are built for ASO agencies and consultants managing client portfolios.
+Start sits awkwardly between hobbyist and professional.
 That's the gap an Asolytics alternative like Applyra was built for.

 TL;DR